 The described method offers a way to combine GEO with MMVD.
 2 additional syntax elements indicate whether each GEO partition uses MMVD, and another 2 additional syntax elements are used for each partition that uses MMVD, to signal the distance and sign.
 The same distance and sign look-up tables as in the original MMVD are used.

+In a later version of R0282 the proponents described another method using a faster algorithm.
+In the updated version, one normative change is the use of separate contexts for regular MMVD and GEO+MMVD.
+4 contexts are added: one for the MMVD flag of each GEO partition and one for the MMVD step index of each GEO partition.

+Other non-normative changes were made for encoder speed-up:

+For the GEO+MMVD search, only the GEO modes with angles neighboring the best found GEO mode are considered (angles left and right to the GEO angle)

+Only the MMVD candidates with shorter distances are considered (16 candidates, first 4 indices)